 If someone you know or love has received treatment for substance use, they have taken crucial steps toward recovery.
 However, even after seeking and receiving treatment, there is still the potential for relapse.

 For someone trying to overcome a substance use disorder, it’s important to know that relapse is not a sign of failure.
-The recovery process takes time and patience.
+The recovery process takes time and patience, and relapsing is actually more common than you might realize.

 However, if a relapse is severe, it can have serious (and potentially fatal) health consequences.
-If someone in your life has received treatment, it’s important to know signs of relapse after substance use treatment.
-Here are some warning signs to look for.
+If someone in your life has received treatment, it’s important to know signs of relapse after substance use treatment to get them the help they need when they need it.

 Creating a consistent and structured routine is part of a holistic treatment program for overcoming substance use.
 If a recovering patient abandons their daily schedule and displays erratic behavior, they may be showing warning signs of relapse.

-If you notice an alarming shift, one way you can help is encouraging them to adhere to their schedule.
+If you notice an alarming shift, one way you can help is by encouraging them to adhere to their schedule.
 Offer to accompany them to treatment sessions and other recovery-related activities.
+Remind them that routine is important, and helps prevent relapse due to boredom.

 Being in the company of friends and loved ones can be an effective treatment tool.
 For someone recovering from substance use, frequent isolation from others can be dangerous.
-Time alone with their thoughts may increase his or her chances of relapsing.
+While time alone is important, long periods of isolation or withdrawal can be problematic.

 You can help by including your loved one in social events and gatherings.
-Knowing they have that love and support can be powerful.
+Knowing they have that love and support, and that their presence is desired, can be powerful.

 In some cases, time spent with substance users may have led to a friend or loved one’s addiction in the first place.
 If they are in the process of receiving treatment and continue to spend time with those people, they are at risk of using again.